Tuesday, January 27, 2009

 Conveying the Voluntourism Experience

 One of the first things Kristen and I discussed when we began planning our trip was that we needed a blog, and obviously, that blog needed a name.
 We enlisted suggestions from friends.
 My friend Dave came up with Voluntourists.
 It turns out that Voluntourism was already a noun enjoying some regular usage.
 In fact, an entire website is devoted to it.
 Voluntourism.org.
-Today I had the pleasure of participating in a webcast on Voluntourism.org- the subject of which was "Convenying the Voluntourism Experience."
+Today I had the pleasure of participating in a webcast on Voluntourism.org- the subject of which was "Conveying the Voluntourism Experience."

 You can listen to it HERE.